tapio/live-server/README.md

 	host: "0.0.0.0", // Set the address to bind to.
 Defaults to 0.0.0.0.
 	root: "/public", // Set root directory that's being server.
 Defaults to cwd.
 	open: false, // When false, it won't load your browser by default.
-	file: "index.html" // When set, redirect every 404 to this file (useful for single-page applications) };
+	file: "index.html" // When set, serve this file for every 404 (useful for single-page applications) };
 liveServer.start(params);
 ```